9413d5ff2a0b4f237a264010b65350e7/TAG/PHB33/EscortWarning.md

 > [!WARNING]
 > DO NOT PASS GO, DON'T TRY TO COLLECT ANY MONEY!

 You have been pulled into a CIA cover-up being conducted under the auspices of the federal government.
 The CIA has killed men when they attempted to pickup their promised pay.
-(I will gladly help you get your promised pay safely--by escorting you there and away).
+I will gladly help you get your promised pay safely--by escorting you there and away.

 Suggestion: The Greyhound bus station is open 24 hours, generally busy and is just steps away from the Garnett MARTA station.